nicolasriquet/nicolasriquet.github.io/index.md

 # Nicolas Riquet's homepage

-I am a Belgian technology manager, systems architect, software engineer, and computer scientist (researcher in Software Engineering).
+I am a Belgian technology manager, systems architect, software engineer, and computer scientist (industrial research in Software Engineering).

 I hold a Master (M2) of Science in Computer Science from the [University of Namur](https://www.unamur.be/en) and have been working since 2005 in various industries: pharmaceutical industry, space industry, and government.
 I have held various positions in software engineering, R&D and technical management.